-Dell Data Protection, How to install on MacOS
+Dell Data Protection, How to install and uninstall on macOS

-Steps to install Dell Data Protection (DDP) on MacOS.
+Steps to install and uninstall Dell Data Protection (DDP) on macOS.

-Dell Data Protection (DDP) for MacOS prior to "MacOS 11 Big Sur" integrates with MacOS' native drive encryption "FileVault" so that the FileVault recovery key is uploaded to a single central location.
-This is valuable in case the IT Pros in a unit change and don't leave notes where to find system recovery keys for managed MacOS machines.
+Dell Data Protection (DDP) for macOS prior to "macOS 11 Big Sur" integrates with macOS' native drive encryption "FileVault" so that the FileVault recovery key is uploaded to a single central location.
+This is valuable in case the IT Pros in a unit change and don't leave notes where to find system recovery keys for managed Macs.

 WarningThe initial encryption process will affect system performance.

 - Plug in and power up the computer, and make sure the computer is on the Internet.

 - Download and run the latest installer from https://uofi.box.com/s/r8pfsn7i5hi00bjg67q5u9mhvigmn8kn.
 If you're prompted about macOS System Integrity Protection being enabled, confirm the acknowledgement and proceed with the installation to the computer's main storage device.
 You will be prompted to restart the system after installation.